DataBooth/duckdb-utils/docs/cli.rst

     sqite-utils install trogon

-Once installed, running the ``sqlite-utils tui`` command will launch the TUI interface:
+Once installed, running the ``duckdb-utils tui`` command will launch the TUI interface:

 .. code-block:: bash

-    sqlite-utils tui
+    duckdb-utils tui

 You can then construct a command by selecting options from the menus, and execute it using ``Ctrl+R``.

 .. image:: _static/img/tui.png
-    :alt: A TUI interface for sqlite-utils - the left column shows a list of commands, while the right panel has a form for constructing arguments to the add-column command.
+    :alt: A TUI interface for duckdb-utils - the left column shows a list of commands, while the right panel has a form for constructing arguments to the add-column command.